tangentsoft/pidp8i/doc/cc8-manual.md

 ### <a id="isdigit" name="isnum"></a>`isdigit(c)`, `isnum(c)`

-Returns true if the passed character `c` is between 48 an 57, inclusive, being the ASCII decimal digit characters.
+Returns nonzero if the passed character `c` is between 48 an 57, inclusive, being the ASCII decimal digit characters.

 **Standard Violations:**

-*   `isnum` is a nonstandard alias for `isdigit` conforming to **TBD**.
+*   `isnum` is a nonstandard alias for `isdigit` conforming to no other known C library implementation.
 Both are implemented with the same LIBC code.

+*   Does not know anything about locales; assumes US-ASCII input.

 ### <a id="isspace"></a>`isspace(c)`

-Returns 1 if the passed character `c` is considered a “whitespace” character.
+Returns nonzero if the passed character `c` is considered a “whitespace” character.

 This function is not used by `atoi`: its whitespace matching is